yesagainivan/Strata/ROADMAP.md

 Extreme deviations (e.g., 24px+ font) may cause minor scroll smoothness issues.

-### Image Loading
-Images from external URLs reload when scrolling in/out of view.
-This is due to CM6's virtual rendering which destroys/recreates DOM elements.
-The browser's HTTP cache mitigates this, but a brief flicker may occur.

 ### Line Wrapping
 Lines that wrap to multiple visual lines may cause minor scroll shifts when scrolling to the document top.
 This is a CM6 virtual rendering characteristic.